blockwatch-cc/tzgo/examples/fa12/README.md

 ### Implementation details

 There are different ways to accomplish this for your own contracts.
-Here we just use the FA1.2 spec to illustrate how the proces works.
+Here we just use the FA1.2 spec to illustrate how the process works.

 ```go
   // you need the contract's script for type info